aalfiann/swm/readme.md

 Note:
 - To keep size always minimal, only common device APIs were implemented.
-- You're able to use this Service Worker Manager AIO for websites non PWA.
+- You're able to use this Service Worker Manager for websites non PWA.

 ### Usage